-For many people who are going through a divorce, a Prove Up hearing is the only time that you will actually have to step foot in a courtroom and talk to a judge.
+For many people going through a divorce, a Prove Up hearing is the only time you will have to step foot in a courtroom and talk to a judge.

-Most courts in southeast Texas have what is called an uncontested docket in the mornings that is called prior to the array of cases on the contested docket.
-This means that for a short window beginning sometimes at 8:00 or 8:30, your judge will call cases where there is no opposing party but where some business needs to be taken care of.
+Most courts in southeast Texas have an uncontested docket in the mornings called before the array of cases on the contested docket.
+This means that for a short window, sometimes beginning at 8:00 or 8:30, your Judge will call cases where there is no opposing party but where some business needs to be taken care of.
 Your case is one of those cases.

-You will appear with your attorney and approach the judge when your case is called.
-The judge will put you under oath and your attorney will ask you a series of questions about the settlement that you and your spouse have reached.
+You will appear with your attorney and approach the Judge when your case is called.
+The Judge will put you under oath, and your attorney will ask you a series of questions about the settlement you and your spouse have reached.
 Take a deep breath.
-The answer to most every question your attorney is about to ask you will be, “Yes.”
+The answer to almost every question your attorney is about to ask you will be, "Yes."

-Your attorney will need to ask you questions about those areas to ensure that the judge is made aware that each necessary part was taken into consideration.
-After the questions are asked by your attorney and answered by you, the judge will review the paperwork and most likely grant your divorce that day.
-If there are any issues that need to be changed in your decree the judge will state those to your attorney but hear anything from the judge but, “Good luck and thank you” is rare.
+Your attorney will need to ask you questions about those areas to ensure that the Judge is made aware that each necessary part was taken into consideration.
+After the questions are asked by your attorney and answered by you, the Judge will review the paperwork and most likely grant your divorce that day.
+If any issues need to be changed in your Decree, the Judge will state those to your attorney but hear anything from the Judge but, "Good luck and thank you" is rare.
 Your divorce is complete.

 When am I divorced?

 You are divorced when all the property and child-related issues are resolved, and the presiding judge signs an order, usually called a Decree of Divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"